Lepidurus packardi: Conservation

+Lepidurus packardi is a listed federally as an endangered species and by the IUCN RedList.

 Threats to L. packardi include anything that destroys, degrades, or fragments its ephemeral pool habitat.
 Nine percent of historical vernal pool habitat remains today, and it is fragmented and isolated.
 Expanding urban development is the cause of habitat destruction in many areas.
 Agricultural development is another cause.
 The construction of the University of California, Merced, campus was scheduled to alter the habitat in the area, but it also included plans for protection of over 20000 acre.

 Habitat can also be degraded when the local hydrology is altered, making the land too dry or permanently wet.
 There are many local conservation projects tailored to the needs of each region.